-If you build a web application and want to sell it, you would probably need both because you need a website to promote the product you just created.
+If you build a web application and want to sell it, you would probably need both because a website helps you promote the product you just created.

 A website doesn’t usually have functionality, so if you want people to register on your website, then you need a website with components of a web application (website = just presentation pages; web application = authentication and other functionalities).

-Ok now, let’s have some fun now and do a test.
-You can write to me in the chat the answer, and I will tell you if it’s wrong or write.
+Very good, now let’s have some fun and do a test.
 What is this New York Times interactive educational tool, about COVID-19 spread a website or a web application?
+You can write to me in the chat the answer, and I will tell you if you're right or wrong.

 A website’s goal is to provide information to its readers.
 So let’s see what the characteristics of a good website are:

 - Security - First of all, a website must be secure for its readers.
 HTTP requests are not safe.
 To avoid any security issue and protect your readers’ personal data you must use HTTPS protocols that repair the initial problem by working with TLS/SSL encryption.

 - High-quality web content- The information that you provide to your readers should be relevant and helpful for their needs.
 Before starting to write, do a market research and identify the topics that get their attention so you can provide related content.